csci104/site/resources/mt1-info/index.md

 - Time/Date: **{{site.data.schedule.exams[0].time}}**
   - The test will be set for **1 hour, 40 minutes**
-  - If you have USC approved accommodations, you must upload your accomodation information [HERE]({{site.data.urls.osas_dsp_form}}) by 11am on Thursday February 15th, otherwise you will not be able to use your accomodations.
+  - If you have USC approved accommodations, you must upload your accomodation information [HERE]({{site.data.urls.osas_dsp_form}}) by 11am on Thursday February 15th, otherwise you will not be able to use your accommodations.
-- Location: depends on your lecture section **and** the letter your last name starts with
+- Location: depends on the letter your last name starts with:
-  - 11 AM section:
-    - SLH 102 Last Name Starts with A - G
-    - SLH 200 Last Name Starts with H - Z
-  - 8 AM section:
-    - SLH 100 Last Name Starts with A - K
-	- SGM 101 Last Name Starts with L - Z
+  - THH 301 A-G
+  - HAR 101 H-M
+  - THH 102 N-T
+  - SOS B2 V-Z

-  - If you have OSAS accomodations you should schedule your exam at the OSAS offices **on Thursday or Friday during OSAS hours**
+  - If you have OSAS accommodations you should schedule your exam at the OSAS offices **on Thursday or Friday during OSAS hours**

-- The test will be taken on Gradescope and on paper.
-Be prepared with your laptop, and a pencil/pen.
+- The test will be taken on paper.
+Be prepared a pencil/pen.
 - The exam is **Closed book, Closed notes, Closed Internet (search/reference)**.
 You may use your mind, and blank scratch paper but nothing else.
 No referencing your labs, homeworks, etc.
 - You are allowed 1 **8.5x11 handwritten (front and back) cheatsheet**.
 No **printed** cheat sheets.
 No **single-sided, taped** pages to form a double-sided sheet.
 You will be asked to turn your cheatsheet in when you are done with the exam (so if you want it for posterity, make a copy beforehand).

 ### Topics and Style

 The exam is a mix of short answer, multiple choice, and coding snippets.
-We will **visually** grade your code snipets and be fairly lenient with **small** syntax errors (e.g. a missing semicolon).
+We will **visually** grade your code snippets and be fairly lenient with **small** syntax errors (e.g. a missing semicolon).

 #### Unit 2a-2f - Review of CS 103 and CS 170
  - Memory allocation (when to use dynamic allocation)